 - 1. Opening of Local Infrastructure fund from 1 April 2023. - 2.
 Review of progress of projects that have been allocated District CIL. - 3.
 Review of ringfencing, validation and prioritisation process. - 4.
-Review of affordability and the appropriateness of the CIL Spending approach. - 5.
+Review of affordability and the appropriateness of the CIL Spending approach. \ - 5.
 Recommendation of changes to Cabinet.

-- 1. Review of progress of projects that have been allocated District CIL. - 2.
-Review of the operation of the CIL Spending Strategy. - 3.
-Review of progress of the Local Projects and the % allocation. - 4.
-Review of affordability and the appropriateness of the CIL Spending approach. - 5.
+- 1. Review of progress of projects that have been allocated District CIL and Local CIL. - 2.
+Review of the operation of the changes to the CIL Spending Strategy. - 3.
+Review the Local CIL Fund % allocation. - 4.
+Review of affordability and the appropriateness of the CIL Spending approach. \ - 5.
 Recommendation of changes to Cabinet.

-Where there are changes to legislation and guidance that require an earlier review this will be moved into the relevant period.
+\ Where there are changes to legislation and guidance that require an earlier review this will be moved into the relevant period.